richard015ar/pressbooks-audio-export/README.md

 # Pressbooks Audio Export AI

-This Network plugin adds an export option to Pressbooks that allows you to export your book as an audio file.
+This Network plugin adds an export option to Pressbooks that allows you to export Pressbooks books as audio files.
 It uses OpenAI to generate the audio.

 ## Requirements
 - [OpenAI API key](https://platform.openai.com/api-keys)